 Whether you’re a pro athlete, student athlete, or weekend warrior, if you’re injured, you want treatment that’s tailored to your needs so you can return to your activity quickly.
-Dr. Kevin Blue is double-board certified and has extensive training in the treatment of sports injuries in athletes of all levels and ages, including pediatric patients.
+Dr. Kevin Blue, DPM, FACFAS, is double-board certified and has extensive training in the treatment of sports injuries in athletes of all levels and ages, including pediatric patients.
 At Colorado Foot + Ankle Sports Medicine, patients from throughout the Parker, Colorado area enjoy podiatric care using state-of-the-art technology and techniques to help them recover quickly and fully, so they can regain mobility, flexibility, and strength.
 Plus, Dr. Blue offers guidance to help athletes train and play safely and prevent future injuries.

 Most sports injuries can be classified as direct-impact injuries, which occur when an object (or another person) comes in contact with your foot or ankle, or indirect-impact injuries, like twists or “torquing” movements from pivoting or other movements.
 Many foot and ankle injuries occur as a result of repetitive stress from running or jumping that causes wear and tear on the: